Objects and Themes

 As the human population increases and the climate becomes more unpredictable, it is more important than ever to have a reliable source of good, nutritious food that is culturally appropriate for all communities.
 The ongoing impacts of drought, flood and fire in Australia, as well as the recent COVID-19 pandemic has shown how vulnerable regions are to sudden changes and the impacts these changes have on consumers.
 Increasing global temperatures means that agricultural productivity is being impacted (e.g. reduced yields) and this is not only having an impact on food availability but also supermarket prices.

 Globally, there has been an increasing focus on the need to create healthy, equitable and sustainable food systems as a way of building future resilience to shocks and stresses and to reduce environmental impact.
 There is a strong need to produce food in a way that conserves and restores soil and water ecosystems, promotes biodiversity, and builds climate resilience.
-While an increasing number of farmers taking this approach more still needs to be done.
+While an increasing number of farmers take this approach more still needs to be done.

 One key suggestion is shifting a focus from rural intensive farming to urban farms and community gardens, reducing food waste and using precision farm technology.
 Further, there is increasing evidence that looking back to historical agricultural practices and crops used by First Nations peoples could provide a guide to more success and adaptable future agricultural practices.